 - 1. Always wear gloves as provided when in contact with blood or body fluids. - 2.
-Contact custodians to clean the spill with disposable material and with appropriate commercial cleaner. - 3.
-Disposable materials and body fluids must be sealed in a plastic bag and marked as contaminated.
-The custodial staff is to be notified to make appropriate disposal of plastic bag. - 4.
+Contact custodians to clean the spill with disposable material and appropriate commercial cleaner. - 3.
+Disposable materials and body fluids must be sealed in a plastic bag, marked as contaminated, and disposed of by custodial staff. - 4.
 Disinfect the spill area and any non-disposable equipment with appropriate commercial cleaner. - 5.
-Wash hands immediately and thoroughly with soap and water upon completion of any or all the steps previously listed. - 6.
-The school nurse will provide awareness of the issues in this policy to the staff on an ongoing basis during the month of September.
+Wash hands immediately and thoroughly with soap and water upon completion of any of the above steps previously.